Tuxion/flux-plus/README.md

-# FluxPlus - pre-release version
+# FluxPlus - Alpha version

 Facebooks Flux principles have not been formalized into a full-stack framework yet.
 FluxPlus does not attempt to tackle this problem all at once but instead formalizes